 Aha, so this is why the box had so much weight to it!
 This is a bottle of Japanese Ramune soda pop.
 There is very little English on the package so I'm not sure of the exact flavor.
 What makes this soda unique is that it is sealed with a small marble.
 To open it, you have to use a built-in plunger to launch the marble into the soda and it kind of activates the carbonation.
 My husband likes to collect Japanese items so we will not be opening this one for a taste test.
 It's going to go straight into his collection!
 I did find a gif on Tumblr that shows the uniqueness of the packaging:

 I thought the Munchpak offers a lot of value for the price.
-Choosing to pay for this size box month-to-month is $22.95 each, or you can pay for a whole year of monthly boxes up front for $19.95 each.
 The snacks arrived in perfect condition with no shipping damages.
 The items inside were all very interesting and fun to try.
-My Original-sized box contained 11 snacks + the Ramune soda and I was happy to uncover some really amazing products such as the Zozole cola candies, the Custard Creams, and the Goralki chocolate wafers.
+My mid-sized box contained 11 snacks + the Ramune soda and I was happy to uncover some really amazing products such as the Zozole cola candies, the Custard Creams, and the Goralki chocolate wafers.